Xetnus/osm-finder/README.md

 ## Description
 One of the most prominent tools that assists in geolocating images using openstreetmap data is [Overpass Turbo](https://overpass-turbo.eu/).
 This requires learning and using the [Overpass Query Language](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) and restricts your geolocation abilities to only what's permitted by the query language.

 This tool attempts to make it easier for researchers to find locations with a simple click-and-drag interface.
 No need to learn a new query language.
-It also adds capabilities not present in existing tools, like the ability to search by the angle between roads, power lines, and railways.
+It also adds capabilities not present in existing tools, like the ability to search by the angles created by line intersections.

-This tool currently supports all [highway](https://wiki.openstreetmap.org/wiki/Key:highway), [railway](https://wiki.openstreetmap.org/wiki/Key:railway), and a couple [power line](https://wiki.openstreetmap.org/wiki/Key:power) (namely, 'line' and 'minor_line') types.

 This tool is still in early development.
 Please feel free to report issues or create pull requests if you find any bugs.